-[4] In a particular act of will we must distinguish two factors: the motive, and the spring of action.
-The motive is the conceptual factor, the spring of action is the perceptual factor in will.
-The conceptual factor, or motive, is the momentary determining cause of an act of will, the spring of action is the permanent determining factor in the individual.
+In a particular act of will we must distinguish two factors: the motive and the spring of action.
+The motive is a factor of the nature of concept or idea; the spring of action is the factor in will which is directly determined in the human organisation.
+The conceptual factor, or motive, is the momentary determining cause of an act of will; the spring of action is the permanent determining factor in the individual.
 The motive of an act of will can be only a pure concept, or else a concept with a definite relation to perception, i.e., an idea.
 Universal and individual concepts (ideas) become motives of will by influencing the human individual and determining him to action in a particular direction.
-One and the same concept, however, or one and the same idea, influences different individuals differently.
+One and the same concept, however, or one and the same idea, influence different individuals differently.
 They determine different men to different actions.
 An act of will is, therefore, not merely the outcome of a concept or an idea, but also of the individual make-up of human beings.
-This individual make-up we will call, following Edward van Hartmann, the "characterological disposition."
+This individual make-up we will call, following Eduard von Hartmann, the "characterological disposition."
 The manner in which concept and idea act on the characterological disposition of a man gives to his life a definite moral or ethical stamp.

-[5] The characterological disposition consists of the more or less permanent content of the individual's life, that is, of his habitual ideas and feelings.
-Whether an idea which enters my mind at this moment stimulates me to an act of will or not, depends on its relation to my other ideal contents, and also to my peculiar modes of feeling.
+• The passage from page 146 down to this point has been added, or rewritten, for the present Revised Edition.
+(1918).
+150 peculiar modes of feeling.
 My ideal content, in turn, is conditioned by the sum total of those concepts which have, in the course of my individual life, come in contact with percepts, that is, have become ideas.
 This, again, depends on my greater or lesser capacity for intuition, and on the range of my perception, that is, on the subjective and objective factors of my experiences, on the structure of my mind and on my environment.
 My affective life more especially determines my characterological disposition.
 Whether I shall make a certain idea or concept the motive for action will depend on whether it gives me pleasure or pain.